AdaneNT/cluster-validity-csai/README.md

-# CSAIEvaluator: Cluster Structure Alignment Index
+# CSAIEvaluator: Clustering Stability Assessment Index (CSAI)

 **CSAIEvaluator** is a Python package for evaluating the stability of clustering algorithms using cross-validation and distribution alignment.
 It is especially useful in text and high-dimensional embeddings, using UMAP projections to compare cluster distributions across data splits.